4276 Clifford: Physical characteristics

 In the SMASS classification, Clifford is a Cb-type, which transitions from the carbonaceous C-type asteroids to the rare B-type asteroids.

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Clifford measures 4.441 kilometers in diameter and its surface has an albedo of 0.142.
 As of 2017, no rotational lightcurve has been obtained of Clifford.
 Its rotation period and shape remain unknown.

 Naming

 This minor planet was named after Canadian astronomer and author Clifford Cunningham, who is best known for his 1988 published book Introduction to Asteroids and 5-volume history of asteroid studies published by Springer in 2016 and 2017.
-He received his PhD in the history of astronomy in 2015.
+He received his Ph.D. in the history of astronomy in 2015.
 His astronomical work includes astrometry and photometry of minor planets.
 The approved naming citation was published by the Minor Planet Center on 10 April 1990 (M.P.C.
 16248).